 Blood.
 Blood is the liquid that flows through a person's arteries and veins.
 It carries oxygen and nutrients throughout the body.
 It also carries away waste products.
-Blood is composed of proteins within a liquid called "plasma," as well as cells, such as red blood cells.
+Blood is composed of plasma and cells.

 Plasma.
-Plasma is largely made up of water, in which many chemicals are dissolved.
+Plasma is largely made up of water in which many chemicals are dissolved.
 These chemicals each have a special role.
-Factors found in plasma include:
+They include:

-- Proteins - Albumin, the most common blood protein - $\circ$ Blood-clotting proteins (coagulation factors) made by the liver - Erythropoietin, a protein made by the kidneys that stimulates red blood cell production - $\circ$ Immunoglobulins, proteins that help the body fight infection - Hormones, such as thyroid hormone and cortisol - Minerals, such as iron and magnesium - Vitamins, such as folate (B9) and vitamin B12 - Electrolytes, such as calcium, potassium and sodium
+- Proteins - \odot Albumin.
+This is the most common blood protein. - \odot Blood-clotting proteins (coagulation factors).
+They are made by the liver. - $\,\circ\,$ Erythropoietin.
+It is made by the kidneys and stimulates red blood cell production. - \odot Immunoglobulins.
+These are cells that fight infection. - Hormones, such as thyroid and cortisol - Minerals, such as iron and magnesium - Vitamins, such as folate and vitamin B12 - Electrolytes, such as calcium, potassium and sodium

 Blood Cells.
 Blood cells are formed in the bone marrow, a spongy tissue where blood cells grow and develop.
 Blood cells start as stem cells.
-The process of stem cells maturing into blood cells is called "hematopoiesis."
+The process of stem cells maturing into blood cells is called "hematopoiesis" (see Figure 5 on page 54).
 The blood cells are suspended in the plasma.
-See Figure 5 on page 49.

-Once the stem cell is created, it will develop into one of the three types of blood cells:
+Once the blood cell is created, it will develop into one of the three types of blood cells.